Arriving | First Impression | First Sites

 There were a lot of flatlands in the middle which was unexpected but you can see mountains in the distance.

 The airport has a charming old-school feel like it was stuck in the ’80s.
-Small, charming decor, open-air and smelled very tropical immediately.
+Small, with charming decor, open-air, and smelled very tropical immediately.
 It was our first glimpse of the charming feel of vintage Hawaii.
 The security belts were almost comical they were so small!
 Driving through Kahana, the ocean views were beautiful.
 Twisty roads over the cliffs and stunning deep blue water.
 A lot of cars were parked along what seemed like the bayside, very calm waters, and you can see people surfing.
 We passed a vibrant farmers market + Ledo’s Pie Shop which our driver said was a great spot.

 After checking into our condo and grabbing the car, we were eager to get our toes in the sand.
-There are many pull-over beaches in Kapalua, but hard to get because of the resorts blocking them.
+There are many pull-over beaches in Kapalua, but hard to get to because of the resorts blocking them.
 Once we found parking and ran down to the water for first time, a huge sea turtle walked onto the beach!
 He quickly swam right back into the water — but he gave us a warm welcome to Maui.
 Our next stop was to head south and stopped at Whalers Village, which definitely gave that touristy shopping feel and stunning view of the beach.
 Once again, I was shocked that all the hotels block the views of the ocean on the ride down!
 Once we reached Front Street in Lahaina – it had super charming feel, cool art galleries, shops, and restaurants.
 Everyone standing outside their storefront was very friendly and wanted to stop us to spark conversation – but we were itching to keep exploring.
 You can tell everyone was on island time!
 There were also so many shaved ice & ice cream places, I got a pineapple sorbet ice cream at Lappert’s Ice Cream.

 We stopped for dinner at Captain Jack’s.
 Many of the restaurants had a long wait ( 45 min ) as it was getting close to sunset.
 Upstairs had a great view, good food & drinks.
 We got some fish & chips, which were delicious after a long day of traveling.
 Front street was a great first stop and peek into life on Maui.